 What are the Features of Alanya?

 Alanya is a small Turkish resort town.
 Easy access to sand and pebble beaches in which this city has it all: minimal crime and a rich cultural program.
 Despite the comparable quality, Alanya property prices are 10-15% lower than in Antalya.
 Here you can see the important features of Antalya.

-Alanya became a world-famous resort due to its easy access to the sea.
-Contemporary hotels and magnificent sandy beaches begin several kilometers before the city limits and continues all the way through the city.
+- The sea and the beach: Alanya became a world-famous resort due to its easy access to the sea.
+Contemporary hotels and magnificent sandy beaches begin several kilometers before the city limits and continue through the city.

-Alanya has a number of cultural and music festivals each year.
+- Cultural life: Alanya has several cultural and music festivals each year.
 Jazz festivals, documentary film festivals, stone sculpture exhibitions, art and tourism festivals, international cultural days, and Turkish tradition exhibitions are just a few of the events that take place in this city each year.

 Historical Places of Alanya

 Here you can find find the historical places of Alanya

 - The Alanya Castle: The Alanya Castle was built in 1226 under the orders of Seljuk king Alaaddin Keykubat.
 It is situated on a peninsula, 250 meters above sea level.
 Together, the castle, the Shipyard, and the Red Tower form a crescent.
 The walls constructed are 6.5 kilometers long.
 The castle is divided into three sections (inner, middle, and outer castle).
 Ehmedek, the center part, extends to the middle part.
 The castle, which has retained its allure to this day, has become a symbol of Alanya.